Progress in International Reading Literacy Study

-The IEA's Progress in International Reading Literacy Study (PIRLS) is an international study of reading (comprehension) achievement in fourth graders.
+The Progress in International Reading Literacy Study (PIRLS) is an international study of reading (comprehension) achievement in 9–10 year olds.
 It has been conducted every five years since 2001 by the International Association for the Evaluation of Educational Achievement (IEA).
 It is designed to measure children's reading literacy achievement, to provide a baseline for future studies of trends in achievement, and to gather information about children's home and school experiences in learning to read.

-Over 60 countries and sub-national, benchmarking entities participated in PIRLS 2016.
+Over 60 countries and sub-national, benchmarking entities participated in PIRLS 2021.

 History

 PIRLS provides internationally comparative data on how well children read by assessing students' reading achievement.
-PIRLS collects considerable background information on how education systems provide educational opportunities to their students as well as the factors that influence how students use these opportunities.
+PIRLS collects background information on how education systems provide educational opportunities to their students as well as the factors that influence how students use these opportunities.
 These background data include information about the following: national curriculum policies in reading; how the education system is organized to facilitate learning; students' home environment for learning; school climate and resources; and how instruction actually occurs in classrooms.
 Studies of reading literacy had been conducted prior to the PIRLS study of 2001, and PIRLS is the successor to IEA studies, such as the Reading Literacy Study, that started in 1970 and continued until 1991.
 The PIRLS study of 2001 started the trend for cyclical testing; PIRLS has a frequency of five years.
 By administering the test every five years, education systems are able to monitor their children's literacy achievement over time.
 The current cycle, PIRLS 2016, is the fourth cycle of the IEA PIRLS.
-Like the previous PIRLS cycles (conducted in 2001, 2006, and 2011), the study will also collect extensive information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.
+Like the previous PIRLS cycles (conducted in 2001, 2006, and 2011), the study will also collect information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.